SunscorchCalvin/determ/README.md

 Documentation
 -------------
-The latest documentation for determ can be read online here: https://determiner.readthedocs.io/en/latest/
+The latest documentation for determ is present in this README.

-It is available in HTML, PDF, and ePub formats.